Alpine-Healthcare/PDOS/README.md

 ## Modules

-PDOS is built on a modular architecture with the following key modules:
+PDOS is built on a modular architecture and includes the following:

-### Auth Module
+### Auth

 The Auth module provides robust authentication, supporting multiple authentication methods: